Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 **Timeout while wait for kernel finish**: The member function ``xrt::run::wait()`` blocks the current thread until the kernel execution finishes.
 To specify a timeout supported API ``xrt::run::wait()`` also accepts a timeout in millisecond unit.

-**Asynchronous update of the kernel arguments**: The member function ``xrt::run::set_arg()`` is synchronous to the kernel execution.
-This function can only be used when kernel is in the IDLE state and before the start of the next execution.
-An asynchronous version of this functionality (only for edge platform) is provided by the member function ``xrt::run::update_arg()`` to change the kernel arguments asynchronous to the kernel execution.

 User Managed Kernel
 -------------------